 Leaves/Herbs, Paste, Sweet & Salt Additions -

-1. Bay Leaves - Bay leaves are added while boiling the lentils, beans, legumes, chickpeas, and rice or rice recipes.
+1. Bay Leaves (Tej Patta) - Bay leaves are added while boiling the lentils, beans, legumes, chickpeas, and rice or rice recipes.
 They are also added in the beginning to the curry recipes to give flavor and then, taken out just before serving the food.
 The most medicinally beneficial of all culinary bay leaves is Laures nobilis - this is the one you want to get!
 However, make note that the Indian bay leaves are called Tej Patta.

 Organic Bay Leaves - Hand Selected & Non-Irradiated by Frontier Co-Op (1 Lb Bag)